Brich dem Hungrigen dein Brot, BWV 39: Composition history

+Background

 Bach composed the cantata for the First Sunday after Trinity on 23 June 1726.
-The precise dating of the autograph manuscript was only determined fairly recently by authorities on Bach, particularly those like Alfred Dürr, Christoph Wolff and Klaus Hofmann who were involved in preparing Urtext editions for the Neue Bach-Ausgabe and establishing the Bach Archive in Leipzig.
+This dating of the autograph manuscript was only determined late by authorities on Bach, particularly Alfred Dürr, Christoph Wolff and Klaus Hofmann who were involved in preparing Urtext editions for the Neue Bach-Ausgabe and establishing the Bach Archive in Leipzig.
 The circumstances surrounding the composition were clarified by other Bach scholars, notably William H. Scheide and Konrad Küster.
-Before the dating was known, several commentators had given 1732 as the date of composition, dubbing it the "Refugee Cantata", supposedly composed in response to the arrival in Germany of Protestants banished from Salzburg; it is unknown whether there was a repeat performance of the cantata to commemorate that event.
+Before the dating was known, several commentators had given 1732 as the date of composition, dubbing it the "Refugee Cantata", supposedly composed in response to the arrival of Protestants banished from Salzburg; it is unknown whether there was a repeat performance of the cantata to commemorate that event.
+The scholar Whittaker left a typed draft of a chronology of Bach's cantatas when he died, which appeared in a corrected appendix to the paperback reprint of 1978.
+In his foreword to a 1999 critical edition, Ulrich Leisinger points out that Leipzig had to avoid conflict with the Catholic court in Dresden and probably just granted humanitarian aid to the Protestants in transit.